atthom/Island_DevOps_KRRT/README.md

 ## Features Change log

+### Week 53

+Bug Fixed :
+	- Null pointer when the drone goes to the ground (after seeking for).
+	- Wrong direction echo for seeking the island.

 ### Week 52

 The drone can scan the whole island and the crew access to the ground just after the drone find a creek.